 - Layered jewelry for a refined look

-- Minimal makeup to highlight natural features
+- Minimal makeup for a natural finish

-Graph: Bridal Saree Preference Trends (2025)
+Bridal Saree Preference Trends (2025)

 | Style Category | Popularity Level |